-Although individually encroachments may appear minor in impact, collectively they can consume and degrade hectares of the Council/community reserve system.
+Although individually dumping and encroachments may appear minor in impact, collectively they can consume and degrade hectares of the Council / community reserve system.

 - compromise the integrity of natural and cultural values